Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 But he was just so cool.
 He was cool to everyone.
 He was teaching everyone how to sing the songs, giving them the cadence.
 It felt like [the Coachella show was something] that he really cared about—that he was super psyched about—and to see it all fall apart was definitely sad.
 But also nuts, because it’s not like things fell apart.
 He did it.
 Those figure skaters got cut—not because there was an ice issue or something went wrong—there was no malfunction.

 Despite the unsightly ending, the Powers brothers seemed to enjoy meeting Ocean, describing him as a chill guy.
 He walked them through the correct notes for background vocals and cheered them on when they got it right.
-At one point during rehearsals, a few people were causing (unspecified) problems with the production, and they say he handled the situation respectfully.
+At one point during rehearsals, a few people were causing (unspecified) problems with the production, and they say Ocean handled the situation respectfully.

 Check out the Empty Netters podcast to learn more.
 During the episode, the brothers mention Chris Nelson’s plans to “tell all” on their show the following week; however, this did not come to pass.